 5. What is the toughest part of your job?

-6. What may surprise people the most about Mom+Pop Music?
+8. What would surprise people most about you?